carpentries-incubator/julia-novice/_episodes/05-functions.md

 > ## Macros
 > Macro names begin with `@` and they don't need parentheses or commas to delimit their arguments.
-> Macros can transform any valid julia expression and are quite powerful.
+> Macros can transform any valid Julia expression and are quite powerful.
 > They can be expanded using `@macroexpand`.
 {: .callout}